-We have many years’ experience dealing with selling a house after death of parent or loved one.
+We have many years’ experience dealing with selling houses after the death of a parent or loved one.
 Our expert probate team know how stressful it is when dealing with an estate and grief at the same time.
 We will work with you in a timely and professional manner throughout the whole process.

-We can purchase probate property directly, cutting out investors and middlemen, saving you money in the process.*
+We can purchase probate property directly, cutting out investors, auction houses, middlemen and saving you money in the process.*